yusufornek/yusufornek/README.md

 # 💫 About Me:
 I'm a student at Management Information Systems.
-(MIS)<br>I am currently learning Java and Python.<br>Ask me about Information Technologies and Game Development.
+(MIS)<br>I am currently learning Java, C and Python.<br>Ask me about Information Technologies and Game Development.

 ## 🌐 Socials: